Retrograde Extrapolation

 A recent version of the Toxicology Standard Operating Procedures was issued by FDLE’s Forensic Quality Manager on January 13, 2015, in version TOXSOP15.
 Unit 3 of the TOXSOP15 deals with technical calculations review and retrograde extrapolation.

+A more complete list of requirements can be found in the Toxicology Training Manual.
 The procedures in the Toxicology Standard Operating Procedures apply to retrograde extrapolation calculations performed in the laboratory.
 The requirements include:

 A. Before performing any retrograde extrapolation calculations, the analyst shall collect all required information.
 The following is the minimum required information to perform a retrograde extrapolation calculation: